 Amerex Restaurant Systems

-Restaurant Systems: Three choices (KP, ZD and COBRA™) for commercial cooking applications.
+Restaurant Systems: Two choices (KP and COBRA™) for commercial cooking applications.
 Meets or exceeds current UL-300 standards.

 Amerex offers two systems to meet the industry’s varying needs.
 With the Amerex KP Restaurant Fire Suppression System you get appliance-specific coverage that typically offers lower initial cost.
 The KP system is ideal for uses where appliance location is fixed such as in fast food chains, casual dining, cruise ships and school cafeterias.